 When your APFS disk gets corrupted, all data on the drive is so fragile that any operation will overwrite the original data.
 Therefore, the first step is always to make sure you have backed up important data.
 If you don't make any backup, you can recover all lost data back with the help of professional APFS data recovery software.
 Don't have any important data?
 Please skip to the solutions.

-iBoysoft Mac Data Recovery is the best APFS data recovery utility that works well in different data loss scenarios.
-It is able to recover lost data from corrupted APFS disk, recover data from formatted APFS drive, recover data from unmountable APFS drive, recover data from unreadable APFS drive, recover deleted/lost APFS volume.
+iBoysoft Data Recovery for Mac is the best APFS data recovery utility that works well in different data loss scenarios.
+It is able to recover lost data from corrupted APFS disk, recover lost data from formatted APFS drive, recover lost data from unmountable APFS drive, recover lost data from unreadable APFS drive, recover deleted/lost APFS volume.

-Follow the steps below to recover data from APFS disk:
+Follow the steps below to recover lost data from APFS disk:

-Step 1: Download and install iBoysoft Mac Data Recovery on Mac.
+Step 1: Download and install iBoysoft Data Recovery for Mac on Mac.